yaronf/I-D/STAR/draft-ietf-acme-star.md

 The latter is a basic HTTP REST API server.

 The STAR Proxy understands the basic API request with a server.
 The current implementation of the API is defined in draft-ietf-acme-star-01.
-Registration or order cancellation triggers the modified Certbot client that requests, or cancels, the recurrent generation of certificates using the STAR extension over ACME protocol.
+Registration or Order cancellation triggers the modified Certbot client that requests, or cancels, the recurrent generation of certificates using the STAR extension over ACME protocol.
 The URI with the location of the recurrent certificate is delivered to the STAR client as a response.